poojary9991/practse/README.md

 ### CI/CD Implementation
 The CI/CD of this project is implemented using `main.yml`.
 This file ensures that pytest is run for the local model before any pushes are made to Hugging Face.
 After a successful test, the main commit is pushed to Hugging Face automatically.
 This covers sections 1.b and 2.b of the assignment.

+### Testing
+Pytest was used to test the local model and ensure correct functionality before deployment to the Huggingface environment.
+This covers part 2.b of the assignment.
+The tests can be found in the tests folder.

 ### Part 3: Report Submission
 The report for part 3 of the Case Study is submitted on Canvas.